-Connally was born on August 19, 1877, to Jones and Mary Ellen Connally on the family farm in McLennan County, Texas, just north of Waco.
+Connally was born on August 19, 1877, to Jones and Mary Ellen Connally on the family farm in Falls County, Texas, near Eddy.
 His father, Jones, was a Confederate War veteran, and Tom himself briefly served in the U.S. Army during the Spanish American War.
 In 1898, he graduated from the University of Texas at Austin, where he earned his law degree, and then won election to the state House of Representatives in 1900 and 1902.
 Connally decided not to run for a third term, but married Louise Clarkson in 1904 and practiced law in Marlin, Texas, for several years.
 In 1906, he took on the role as prosecuting attorney in Falls County, Texas, a position that he held for four years, while building his political ties in the region.

 In 1916, Connally ran a successful campaign to represent that Eleventh District of Texas in the U.S. House of Representatives.
 Despite his youth and inexperience, he was placed on the House Foreign Affairs Committee and quickly demonstrated his legislative skills.
 Later, in 1928, he ran against U.S. Senator Earle B. Mayfield, a representative of the Ku Klux Klan, and won a coveted seat in the upper house of the legislature.